Geir André Herrem

+He is the cousin of the handball player Camilla Herrem.

 Club career

 FC Flora Tallinn

 In July 2011, after impressing in a mid-season friendly tournament, he signed a contract until the end of the 2011 season with Estonian champions FC Flora Tallinn.
 On 3 August he got off the mark for the team as he scored a hat-trick in a round of 64 Estonian Cup match against lower league amateurs FC Lelle.
 He finished the league season with 9 appearances and 1 goal.

 He went on trial at English club Port Vale in February 2013.

 Herrem joined FK Vidar after his stint at Port Vale F.C. and became a popular player for the Vidar fans.
 He left to join Fyllingsdalen in August 2014.